chrislattman/blogging-project/docs/terminal-commands/README.md

 - You might need to install `zip` (and possibly `unzip`) with a [package manager](#package-managers) if using Linux
 - Note: `.tar` stands for "tape archive", and `.gz` means that it is _compressed_ with Gzip
+    - Trivia: `.tar` files are often referred to as "tarballs"
 - However, you can archive and compress files at once (like `zip`) using just the `tar` command
 - `tar` can also be used to decompress and unarchive (a.k.a. extract) files at once (whereas `unzip` is needed for `.zip` files)